-There are a lot of factors that have helped but the strong economy and a lag in new construction has demand far out stripping the supply.
 What I hope to do is help you start the process to get the highest price for your home.

 Also read more in How I Sell Your Home?

-Preparing for today’s smart home buyers
+My approach to preparing for today’s smart home buyers

 Since I work with home sellers and buyers, my perspective on how to make your home appeal to buyers is intended to help appeal to the greatest number of people.
-Preparation is essential and I expect you to tap into my team of painters, a reliable handyman, junk guys or a member of a local “design team” that can add that extra element.
+Preparation is essential and I expect you to tap into my team of painters, a reliable handyman, junk guys or a member of a local “design team” that add that extra touch.

 Exposure on the Internet